BumblebeeBat/FlyingFox/docs/outline.md

 We need a second version of the Sztorc consensus bet where the list of outcomes are secrets in the SMPC.
 So winning this bet requires having merkle proofs and signatures the from the SMPC to show the outcome of the bet.
 Each SMPC-participant signs once over the merkle root of their SMPC data, and then we use the root to prove the facts of what was in the SMPC.

 A betting language would need to:
-1) opcode: to do Sztorc consensus.
+#1) opcode: to do Sztorc consensus. #we never have to do this on-chain.
 2) opcode: to do sha256 on arbitrary sized data, to allow merkle proofs
-3) opcode: check signatures
+3) opcode: check signature
-4) opcodes: * / + -
+4) opcodes: * / + - #convert integers to fraction when necessary.
-5) rule: final output is a rational: 2 bounded positive integers, first is strictly smallers, they share no common divisor.
 6) opcodes: rot swap drop dup 2dup -rot tuck-n, pick-n
-7) opcodes: aware of blockchain facts: totalcoins, height.
-8) opcode: to delete the money in the bet so neither party gets it.
+#8) opcode: to delete the money in the bet so neither party gets it. #unsolveable scriptPubs gives this functionality.
 9) opcodes: if else then
 10) opcodes: and or xor nand not
-11) opcodes: > < ==
+11) opcodes: > < == #convert integers to fraction when necessary.
 12) opcode: stackdepth
 13) opcodes: append_binaries, remove N bytes from right of binary, remove N bytes from left of binary.
 14) opcode: flip stack
+15) opcode: fail
+16) opcode: fraction2int #rounds down to the nearest integer.
+16) opcode: int2fraction #takes 2 integers.
+7) opcodes: aware of blockchain facts: totalcoins, height.

+Code would mostly be integer codes like:
+0, 1, 5, 30
+But it would have Things mixed in:
+<<>>, {f, 3, 2}, {integer, 33}

 I could have the datastructure be a list of Things, examples of Things: